Steynzville/Blogsite/content/articles/hidden-uplighting-mature-trees.md

 publishedAt: "2026-06-12T00:00:00.000000"
 updatedAt: "2026-06-12T00:00:00.000000"
 faq: [{"question": "Can uplighting damage mature trees?", "answer": "No, when properly installed.
 Modern solar LED fixtures generate minimal heat.
 Use ground-mounted stakes rather than drilling into tree trunks."}, {"question": "How many solar spotlights do I need to uplight a tree?", "answer": "Small trees may need one fixture.
 Large specimens often require 3-5 solar spotlights positioned around the drip line for even coverage."}, {"question": "What's the best color temperature for tree uplighting?", "answer": "Warm white (2700K-3000K) is most popular for creating an inviting, natural atmosphere that enhances bark texture and green foliage."}, {"question": "Do solar uplights work in winter?", "answer": "Yes, but with shorter runtime.
 Shorter daylight hours reduce charging capacity.
 Position solar panels for maximum winter sun exposure and expect 4-6 hours of illumination rather than 8-10."}, {"question": "How far from a tree trunk should I place uplights?", "answer": "Generally 5-15 feet, depending on tree size.
 Position fixtures at the tree's drip line (edge of the canopy) for optimal angle through the branches."}, {"question": "Can I use the same solar lights for trees and pathways?", "answer": "Different beam angles suit different purposes.
 Solar spotlights (narrow beam) work best for trees.
 Solar inground lights (wider distribution) are better for pathways and garden edges."}]
-relatedArticles: ["garden-pathway-moonlighting", "led-strip-lighting-outdoor-guide"]
+relatedArticles: ["garden-pathway-moonlighting", "fire-pit-tables-centerpiece", "led-strip-integration-modern-deck"]
-internalLinks: [{"text": "Garden Pathway Moonlighting", "slug": "garden-pathway-moonlighting"}, {"text": "LED Strip Lighting for Outdoors", "slug": "led-strip-lighting-outdoor-guide"}]
+internalLinks: [{"text": "Pathway Moonlighting", "slug": "garden-pathway-moonlighting"}, {"text": "Fire Pit Tables", "slug": "fire-pit-tables-centerpiece"}, {"text": "LED Strip Integration", "slug": "led-strip-integration-modern-deck"}]
 ---

 ## Quick Takeaways